Tuesday, November 30, 2010

 Harry DOES believe in spooks!

-Jonathan Demme’s 1992 Oscar-winner The Silence of the Lambs was his first major suspense thriller, but it wasn’t the first film he’d made in that genre.
-That honor goes to Demme’s 1979 thriller Last Embrace (LE), which I first saw and loved during its original theatrical run.
 At the time, LE was touted as a romantic Hitchcockian thriller.
-While LE definitely has strong elements of Vertigo and other Hitchcock classics, I’ve always considered it to be more of a paranoia thriller with film noir touches, which I guess makes LE what might be called “film shachor.”
+While LE definitely has strong elements of Vertigo and other Hitchcock classics, I’ve always considered it to be more of a paranoia thriller with film noir touches, which, as a friend quipped, perhaps makes LE

 Don't mess with New York commuters, especially spies!